Hellraiser (franchise): Non-fiction works

 There have been two non-fiction books released that chronicle the Hellraiser films.
 The first, released on 21 May 2004, was published by Titan Books and titled The Hellraiser Chronicles.
 Written by Peter Atkins and Stephen Jones, with a foreword by Clive Barker, The Hellraiser Chronicles is a collection of production photographs, design sketches, excerpts from the scripts, and interviews with the cast and crew.
 The next book, The Hellraiser Films And Their Legacy, was released by McFarland & Company on 27 November 2006; it was written by Paul Kane, and features foreword by Pinhead actor Doug Bradley.
 Hellraiser Films collects the production history of all eight films, their spin-offs, as well as how the series relates to popular culture.
 The book provides an in-depth look at the film characters, and interpretations of the choices those characters make in the film.
 Hellraiser Films also provides a brief look at the fan short film No More Souls.

 A feature-length documentary, Leviathan: The Story of Hellraiser and Hellbound: Hellraiser II, was originally due for release in 2015, and comprises interviews with the cast and crew.
 It is being directed by K. John McDonagh and produced by Cult Film Screenings, based in Birmingham, who used Kickstarter to raise the funds necessary to conduct further interviews in the United States, although Clive Barker pulled out at the last minute due to ill health.

+Video games

+In September 2021, Pinhead became a playable character in the online multiplayer horror game Dead by Daylight, alongside a purchasable Chatterer cosmetic.
+Doug Bradley reprised the role of Pinhead for the game.
+Due to licensing issues, all Hellraiser content was removed from the game on April 4, 2025, after which Pinhead and Chatterer became available only to players who purchased them before this date.

+In July 2025, Hellraiser: Revival, a first-person survival horror game, was announced, with Doug Bradley reprising his role as Pinhead.